Home > Analyses > Consumer Defensive > The Coca-Cola Company

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places the company firmly in the safe zone, indicating a low risk of bankruptcy:
+The Altman Z-Score indicates that The Coca-Cola Company is well within the safe zone, signaling a low risk of bankruptcy:

 altman z score analysis